iulianwebdev/priceheatgrid/README.md

+## Challenge ##
+Create a small app to process and display data
+Assign different levels of gradation to each data row based on deviation from average.

+Use only Javascript and Sass for frontend
+Backend can be anything.

+**Implement both backend and frontend solution**

 ### Planing Phase ###
 > 1. Need a rest api endpoint to get the processed data from a json data set.
     create a textarea that will hold data